 The Foundation's focus is industry-wide and national in scope, offering opportunities for the entire sector to participate as we grow.

 Chris Lucas is a high-profile, award-winning restaurateur and a leader in Australia’s hospitality sector.
-Lucas Collective owns and operates 15 venues, employing more than 1,500 staff across the likes of Chin Chin (Melb, Sydney, Geelong), Maison Bâtard, the ACT's Carlotta, Grill Americano Melbourne, and its much-anticipated sibling site opening soon in Sydney.
+Lucas Collective owns and operates 15 venues, employing more than 1,500 staff across the likes of Chin Chin (Melb, Sydney, Geelong), Maison Bâtard, the ACT's Carlotta, Grill Americano (Melbourne, Sydney).

 Chris is deeply passionate about the role that restaurants play in a city’s social fabric.
 Places to connect, experience and celebrate.
 Places that support and champion local producers, growers, winemakers, distillers and more.
 Places that attract domestic and international visitation and stand as a key pillar of a city’s culture.